Vikx001/Movie_ticket_booking/README.md

     Don't be afraid to ask for help.
     Don't be afraid to give constructive criticism, as long as it is constructive.
     Solve roadblocks within the team.
 If the impediment can’t be solved within the team then give it to the Scrum Master.
-    Sprints will start <<>>
-    The Scrum Master role rotates each week
+    The Scrum Master and Product Owner roles rotates each sprint.
-    Each member of the team will work approximately <<hours>> hours per week, unless they are on vacation.
+    Each member of the team will work approximately 25 hours per sprint, unless they are on vacation.
-    Our branching stategy will start with feature-, bug-, hotfix-
+    Our branching stategy will start with feature-branch -> development -> master, any documents will be uploaded on -> documentation-branch

 # Estimating Story Points and Velocity
-The teams team's velocity is calculated by Pocker game.
+The teams team's velocity will evetually increase as per sprints.
 1 is minimum point and 8 is maximum.
 Any points that go beyond 8 hours will be considered as Epic.

 Velocity:
-For Sprint 1 and 2 -> 1 SP= 1 hour
+For Sprint 1 and 2 -> 1 SP= 1 hour,
 For Sprint 3 to 7 -> 1 SP= 2 hour

 # Definition of Ready/Done
 Will be mentioned in the accepted criteria of each task posted in Jira

-#comment #